 Tobacco children in Indonesia – level 3

-Indonesia is one of just a few countries that has not signed or ratified the World Health Organization’s Framework Convention on Tobacco Control – a global public health treaty aimed at protecting the population from the consequences of tobacco consumption and the exposure to tobacco smoke.
+Indonesia is one of a few countries that have not signed the World Health Organization’s Framework Convention on Tobacco Control – a global public health treaty aimed at protecting the population from the consequences of tobacco consumption and exposure to tobacco smoke.

 How to improve your English with News in Levels:

 - Do the test at Test Languages.